+3.1.
 Immunoreactive signals for selected junction proteins are reduced in buccal mucosa cells in children with clinical ACM

-To determine whether change in the distribution of cell-cell junction proteins occur in buccal mucosa cells in and distribution adults, we analysed by scal smears from 3 children with documented ACM and pathogenic variants in desmosomal genes (Group A, Table 1).
+To determine whether changes in the distribution of cell-cell junction proteins occur in buccal mucosa cells in children with clinically manifest ACM, as previously observed in adults [8], we analyzed buccal smears from 3 children with documented ACM and pathogenic variants in desmosomal genes (Group A, Table 1).
 Patient 1 (currently 12 years of age) developed woolly hair and palmoplantar keratoderma during the first year of life.
-He was evaluated at age 2 years after genetic testing revealed compound heterozygosity for a Ser711fsX4 frameshift and a Arg2586X nonsense variant in DSP.
+He was evaluated at age 2 years after genetic testing revealed compound heterozygosity for a Ser711fsX4 frameshift and an Arg2586X nonsense variant in DSP.
 Cardiomyopathy was first diagnosed at age 7 years.
-At the time the first buccal swab was obtained (2019), he had dilated cardiomyopathy (DCM) with significant left ventricular (LV) dilatation and systolic impairment on echocardiography and non-sustained ventricular tachycardia (NSVT) on Holter monitoring, in addition to a recent history of recurrent syncope.
-When the second buccal swab was obtained (2020) his condition was stable without significant progression of disease.
-Analysis of both sets of buccal smears showed strong membrane immunoreactive signals for plakoglobin and plakophilin-1 but s-1 verely depressed signals for desmoplakin and Cx43 compared to age-matched control s-1 (Fi J 1).
+At the time the first buccal swab was obtained (2019), he